spronta/crawlie/CONTRIBUTING.md

 > ### Legal Notice
-> When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.
+> When contributing to this project, you must agree that you (or your coding agent) have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.